mrdougal/heroku-study-notes/enterprise/sso.md

 Prevents user logging into Heroku but doesn't remove the account.
 So CLI access may still be possible before the API keys timeout.
 Need to contact support to remove account created by automatic provisioning. :-(

+## Multiple IdP certs

+Can have up to 3 SSO certs for zero-downtime with cert changes